kcaliban/finDrVS/README.md

 # finDrVS

-finDrVS is a distributed computing application to perform a (mirror image) phage display in silico.
+finDrVS is a distributed computing application to perform a virtual screening on several computers.

+finDrVS is part of finDr, a toolset developed to find peptide binders for reflect, the iGEM Team of Freiburg 2019.

 ## Description